wra-sol/yahooMcp/RECOMMENDATIONS_SYSTEM_PROMPT.md

 2. VALIDATE CONSTRAINTS
    For each recommendation:
-   ✓ Transaction limit not exceeded
-   ✓ Roster spot available or drop identified
+   ✓ Transaction limit not exceeded (remember: waiver claims count toward weekly adds) ✓ Sufficient weekly adds remaining for ALL recommendations (FAs + waiver claims) ✓ Roster spot available or drop identified
    ✓ Player eligible for position
    ✓ No conflicting pending claims